amd/ryzen-ai-documentation/docs/olive_quant.rst

 Prerequisites
 *************

-Make sure Olive is correctly installed.
+Ensure that Olive is correctly installed.
 For more information, see :ref:`Olive installation instructions <install-olive>`.

 Describing the Model